If you’ve decided to use WordPress to power your website, you’ll likely need some help staying on top of everything. Picture the scene:

-- Support tickets getting passed around several different support tiers before finally ending up at one that can give an answer
+- Support tickets get passed around several different support tiers before finally ending up at one that can give an answer.

 And, many times, after all that the managed hosting provider won’t actually be able to help you resolve your issue.
 On the flip side, a WordPress management, support, and development company, like Valet, solves everything for you, whether it’s related to the hardware side of things or the software.

 There are some other options available to you when it comes to getting WordPress help.
 A quick Google search will turn out maintenance and support services for getting basic WordPress help.
 You can sign up for WordPress maintenance and support services provided by companies like GoWP or WP Buffs.

 However, these services typically cover only basic WordPress support and maintenance-related tasks.
 This typically includes making sure the WordPress core, themes, and plugins are up-to-date and making sure your site is backed up.
 Some might even help you with search engine optimization (SEO) efforts, social media integrations, or making sure your plugins play nicely with Elementor page builder.